The Practical Kitchen

 This homemade focaccia pizza recipe bakes up in a 9x13" baking dish on top of a baking steel for an extra-crispy bottom and is topped with my simple no-cook pizza sauce, shredded mozzarella cheese, and deliciously crisp rows of pepperoni.

-Whether you're looking for a hearty weeknight meal or a fun dinner party option, this focaccia pizza is sure to impress.
-So grab your favorite apron and get ready to create a thick slab pizza masterpiece that will have everyone coming back for seconds!
+Whether you're looking for a hearty weeknight meal or a fun dinner party option, my focaccia pizza recipe is sure to impress.
+So grab your favorite apron and get ready to create a thick slab pizza that will have everyone coming back for seconds!

 While there are plenty of iconic regional varieties of thick crust pizza out there, from Detroit style pies, grandma pizzas, Sicilian pizza (sfincione), and Chicago's deep dish pizzas, to name just a few, this is not an attempt at recreating any of them.

-This recipe is simply my favorite way of using my super-easy overnight focaccia dough to make a slab-style pizza.
-I tweaked the base recipe a bit to work better as a pizza, but if you've made that recipe, you can make this one too!
+This recipe is simply how I make a slab-style pizza with focaccia dough.
+I tweaked my easy overnight focaccia recipe a bit to work better as a pizza base, but if you've made that recipe, you can make this one too!

 Notes from Recipe Testing